Must-know Malaysia Leave Types and Overtime Pay Rates

 Maternity Leave in Malaysia

-According to the Employment Act (1955), when a working mother needs to give birth, she should be given a minimum of 60 consecutive paid maternity leave days when she has been:
+According to the Employment Act (1955), a mother should be given a minimum of 60 consecutive paid maternity leave days when she has been:

 • Employed at any time during the past 4 months before her confinement